 - Reject: Your DMARC policy is p=reject

-If the DMARC status check tool is unable to find a DMARC policy on your domain, or if it encounters an error, then you will see an error message.
+If the DMARC status check tool cannot find a DMARC policy on your domain, or if it encounters an error, then you will see an error message.

 Error messages typically contain information that indicates the source of the problem.
 For example, if you see an error message that states that your domain has more than one DMARC record, then the problem is that your domain has more than one DMARC record and you will need to remove one.